Sumit11Rawat/Object-Oriented-Programming/Classes and Objects.md

                             member functions
                             }

-Acess modifiers
+Acess modifiers-->
-                 Access Modifiers or Access Specifiers in a class are used to assign the accessibility to the class members, i.e., they set some restrictions on the class members so that they can’t be directly accessed by the outside functions.
+                  Access Specifiers in a class are used to assign the accessibility to the class members, i.e., they set some restrictions on the class members so that they can’t be directly accessed by the outside functions.